t3dotgg/next-auth-v4-prisma-demo/README.md

 Your setup should look something like this
 ![Screenshot of Github Oauth App setup](./docs/assets/setup-screenshot.png)

-Create a .env file in the root of your project, with your Github OAuth Client ID and Secret:
+Create a `.env` file in the root of your project, with your Github OAuth Client ID and Secret generated above:

 - GITHUB_CLIENT_ID
 - GITHUB_CLIENT_SECRET